Quick answers to your FAQs about the 2017 Nonprofit Technology Conference.

 Will childcare be available?

 No. However, there are a number of drop-in childcare centers located throughout the DC area.
 Children are always welcome at NTC, and we don’t require them to be registered attendees, as long as they don’t interrupt sessions.
+We will have a small play area for infants at the closing reception.

 How can I take care of my needs as a nursing mother?